The Bookish Libra

 Frequently bought together

-Cilka's Journey: A Novel (Tattooist of Auschwitz)
+Cilka's Journey: A Novel (Tattooist of Auschwitz, 2)

-Similar items that may deliver to you quickly
+Similar items that ship from close to you

 Three Sisters

-Editorial reviews.
+Editorial Reviews

 Praise for Cilka's Journey : “Cilka’s Journey gives a memorable portrait of the minutiae of women’s lives in the gulag.
 Morris has a fine eye for the way they managed their meagre food supplies, pulled threads from their bedding to use in sewing, or strips from blankets to make eye masks so they could sleep in the White Nights, when the sun never set ― and even helped each other give birth.” ―The Jewish Chronicle “[An] incredible story of bravery and love.” ―Library Journal, Starred Review “In the stirring follow-up to The Tattooist of Auschwitz, Morris tells the story of a woman who survives Auschwitz, only to find herself locked away again.
 Morris’s propulsive tale shows the goodness that can be found even inside the gulag.” ―Publishers Weekly “Although the subject matter is dark, this is an inspiring and ultimately uplifting story of strength and survival.” ―Good Housekeeping (UK) Praise for The Tattooist of Auschwitz: “Based on a true story, the wrenching yet riveting tale of Lale’s determination to survive the camp with Gita is a moving testament to the power of kindness, ingenuity, and hope.” ― People “ The Tattooist of Auschwitz is the story of hope and survival against incredible odds and the power of love. ” ― PopSugar “ The Tattooist of Auschwitz is an extraordinary document ..I find it hard to imagine anyone who would not be drawn in, confronted and moved.
 I would recommend it unreservedly to anyone , whether they’d read a hundred Holocaust stories or none.” ―Graeme Simsion, internationally-bestselling author of The Rosie Project